Dana Zámečníková

 Dana Zámečníková (born 24 March 1945) is a Czech glass artist, painter, graphic artist, architect and teacher.
-She is one of the most important glass artists of the post-war generation that graduated in the 1960s.
+She is considered one of the most important glass artists of the post-war generation that graduated in the 1960s.

 Life

 Dana Zámečníková was born on 24 March 1945 in Prague.
 She comes from a family of an architect and inherited her love for painting from her grandfather, who was an amateur landscape painter.
 From childhood she was a lover of circuses and animals, animal tamers, fairground rides, magicians, and later theatre and cinema.
 After graduating from high school in Prague, she studied at the Faculty of Architecture of the Czech Technical University in 1962–1968.

 After graduating from the Technical University in the summer of 1968, she went to West Germany and worked for a year at the Gottfried Böhm Architecture Department (Lehrstuhl für Werklehre, Die RWTH) in Aachen.
 After returning to Prague, she studied architecture and scenography at the Academy of Arts, Architecture and Design in Prague (1969–1972) under professor Josef Svoboda and until 1971 she worked simultaneously in the "School"—architectural studio of Karel Hubáček of the Association of Engineers and Architects in Liberec (SIAL).

 Since 1980 she has been working as a freelance artist, where she found the necessary freedom.
 The feminine approach, evident in her works, is emancipated, spontaneous to the point of instinctive and animalistic, but it has nothing to do with feminism.

 She began working with glass in the 1970s, but her original approach soon brought her attention abroad and she enjoyed a steep career in the 1980s.
 Her works have been purchased by major international collections in the US, Europe, Japan and Australia, and in 1993 she was one of seven artists worldwide invited to create a monumental Theatrum mundi in a 10 × 10 × 10 m space for one of the atria of the new glass museum building in Corning, New York.

 She has worked as a guest lecturer at universities and glass schools abroad since the 1980s - Summer glass courses at Pilchuck School in Washington State, 1983, 1984, 1989, 1996, Philadelphia and Kent State University in Ohio, 1987, 1993, San Francisco State University, 1992, British Artists in Glass, Bag, England, 1986, Sydney, 1991, Mexico City, 1992, Japan: Miasa, 1988, Nlijima Glass Center, 1992, Toyama, 1998, Auckland, New Zealand, 1998, Tampa, Jacksonville University, US, 1999, Glass art and Science, Lisbon, 1999.
 In 1985 she was appointed associate professor of Glass at the Pilchuck Summer School in the US.

 Dana Zámečníková is the wife of Marian Karel.
 She is a member of Umělecká beseda.
 Since 1997 she has been one of the donors whose works are auctioned in the annual auction for Konto Bariéry, (Charter 77 Foundation).
 She lives in Prague, in a house whose minimalist interior she designed herself.
 It includes a studio with its own furnace and a hall that serves as a summer workshop and a joint depository for both spouses.